Benefits of using WordPress to build your website

 There are quite a few different kinds of benefits to using WordPress to build your website.

 - Speed of setup: It’s easy to install WordPress (once you know how), so if you’re going to be managing more than one website, WordPress may very easily be your choice for each website, once you’ve gotten hold of how to install and manage WordPress yourself.

 - Choice of professional help: every man, woman, cat, and dog website professional has at least some experience with WordPress.
-Your choices will range from very cheap (beware!), to very expensive (good if you’re very rich), and from expert, down to novice.
+Your choices will range from very cheap (beware!), to very expensive (good if you’re very rich), and from an expert, down to a novice.